Last updated on 2 May 2020

 My sudden depression led to a conversation with my wife over our different approaches when the unexpected happens.
 We get set off by different things, she and I. For example, we decided we wanted new countertops.
 This led to replacing our undersized dishwasher with a regular-sized one.
 As with so many house projects, this meant additional work–I had to tear out the existing sink, the existing plumbing, garbage disposal and all, and the existing cabinet to make room for the new dishwasher.
 Not a huge project, but a sizable one.
 To make things more challenging, the dishwasher didn’t come with the electrical cord.
 It takes seven to 10 business days from the manufacturer.

 The kitchen is torn up.
-Everything that was on the counter is now IMG_0003on the dining room table.
+Everything that was on the counter is now on the dining room table.
 It’s caused a minor upheaval in our home because we suddenly have no counter space, no water and no way to wash dishes.
 For me it’s just a project that eventually will make our lives better.

 “You are the most patient person I know,” my wife said today.
 “Except you get flustered with the future and thinking about the past.”